Republicans aim to stop noncitizen voting in federal elections. It's already illegal

 "We cannot wait for widespread fraud to occur," he said at a news conference at Trump's Mar-a-Lago resort.
 "Especially when the threat of fraud is growing with every single illegal immigrant that crosses that [southern U.S.] border."

-The myth that immigrants are exerting undo influence on American elections has been floating around U.S. politics for more than 100 years.
+The myth that immigrants are exerting undue influence on American elections has been floating around U.S. politics for more than 100 years.

 Individual states began banning noncitizens from voting more than a century ago, and Congress passed a law in 1996 that explicitly banned the practice in all federal elections.